MijailDesigns/mijaildesigns/README.md

 <h1 align="center">Hi 👋, I'm Mijail Pulgar</h1>
 <h3 align="center">A passionate fullstack developer from Colombia.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I learned a lot from the Henry Bootcamp and open-source community and I love how collaboration and knowledge sharing happened through open-source.</h3>

-- 🔭 I’m currently working on [HenryGadget](https://pf-henrygadget.onrender.com/)
+- 🔭 I’m currently working on ABATECH

 - 🌱 I’m currently learning **Python**